 Message Description GIMBAL_DEVICE_SET ATTITUDE Low level message to control a gimbal device's attitude.
 This message is to be sent from the gimbal manager to the gimbal device component.
-Angles and rates can be set to NaN according to use case.
-GIMBAL_DEVICE ATTITUDE_STATUS Message reporting the status of a gimbal device.
+Angles GIMBAL_DEVICE ATTITUDE_STATUS Message reporting the status of a gimbal device.
 This message should be broadcasted by a gimbal device component.